pratzrao/UPSCnotes/README.md

 ### Please follow these guidelines when contributing:

 Keep the notes organized and structured for easy navigation and understanding.
+Keep the folder structure updated in the ReadMe
 Use clear and concise language in your notes.
 Cite sources and provide references wherever necessary to maintain credibility.
 Respect copyright and avoid plagiarism.
 Make sure your contributions are original or properly attributed.